IkeAlmighty/gift-economy/README.md

 After the proof of concept has been developed, the aim is to start replacing centralized architecture with a decentralized one that can be ran independently of a central server.

 This project is a response to the climate crisis and to corporate greed's disregard for social costs of profit driven economies.
-So it does not make sense to rely on technologies that require large, centralized architectures in the long run, such as:
+So it does not make sense to rely on technologies that require large, centralized architectures market economies in the long run, such as:

 - Blockchain
 - Large Language Models